clokep/relapse/docs/log_contexts.md

 So we have stopped processing the request (and will probably go on to start processing the next), without clearing the logcontext.

-To circumvent this problem, synapse code assumes that, wherever you have an awaitable, you will want to `await` it.
+To circumvent this problem, relapse code assumes that, wherever you have an awaitable, you will want to `await` it.
 To that end, wherever functions return awaitables, we adopt the following conventions: